Welcome to the Advanced R3 workshop!

 • If we all aren’t reading others’ code, we all aren’t improving

-Goal of course: Create and nurture a culture of openness through training
+Goal of workshop: Create and nurture …

-Course details
+Workshop details

 Setup and layout

-• Course is mix of:
+• Workshop is mix of:

 • “Code-alongs” (we type and explain, you type along)